 Aside from the comparatively small size of this generation, another reason why organizations tend not to discuss Generation X nearly as much is precisely why we should be thanking them: Generation Y is a comparatively drama-free generation when it comes to visiting cultural organizations.
-We millennials aren’t attending organizations at representative rates even though we make up a majority of visitation and Baby Boomers are also a rather large and difficult bunch when it comes to cultural engagement.
+We millennials are not attending organizations at representative rates even though we make up a majority of visitation and baby boomers are also a rather large and difficult bunch when it comes to cultural engagement.
 Generation X, though, is visiting cultural organizations without a fuss!

 While this generation’s awesomeness in the “representative visitation” department may be a reason why tend not to fret about them, it’s also a darn good reason to give them a shout-out.
 Thank you, members of Generation X, for visiting cultural organizations – fuss-free.

-2) Generation X is decisive when it comes to online advertising for cultural organizations
+2) Generation X is decisive when it comes to online advertising from cultural organizations